-A/B Soil Horizon: This topsoil unit was found to be approximately one foot thick in all three test pits.
-The unit was a dark brown to brownish black, loose, moist, sandy lean CLAY with gravel (CL), with gravel and larger-sized quartzite clasts comprising approximately 15% of the unit.
-The topsoil was found to be forming upon the underlying loose colluvium unit.
+A/B Soil Horizon: This topsoil unit was found to be between approximately one foot and 3 feet thick in all five test pits.
+The unit was a grayish brown to dark brown, loose, moist, sandy lean CLAY with gravel (CL), with gravel and larger-sized quartzite clasts comprising between approximately 10 and 20% of the unit.
+In most of the test pits, the basal 6 inches to 1 foot of the unit contained a higher proportion of clasts (~25-35%) and cobbles that may represent a thin loose colluvium unit.
+The topsoil was largely found to be forming upon the underlying weathered Wasatch Formation unit.

-Loose Colluvium: This unit was encountered in all three test pits, being between approximately 1 and 5 feet thick.
-The unit consisted of a dark brown, loose, moist, sandy lean CLAY with gravel (CL).
-Gravel and larger-sized subrounded quartzite clasts comprised approximately 20% of the unit, with individual clasts up to four inches in diameter, though the mode clast size was less than 1/2 inch in diameter.
+Loose Colluvium: This unit was only encountered in TP-5, though it may have been present in TP-2, TP-3, and TP-4 as a much thinner unit.
+In TP-5, the unit was approximately 2 to 2.5 feet thick.
+The unit consisted of a grayish brown, medium-stiff to stiff, moist, gravelly lean CLAY

+(CL).
+Gravel and larger-sized subrounded to subangular quartzite clasts comprised approximately 30-40% of the unit, with individual clasts up to 8 inches in diameter, though the mode clast size was approximately 4 to 6 inches in diameter.
+The matrix of the unit appeared to be topsoil.

-Cemented Colluvium: This unit was observed in TP-2 and TP-3, and was found to be between 2 and 3 feet thick.
-The unit consisted of a light brown to light gray, medium-stiff to stiff, slightly moist, sandy lean CLAY with gravel (CL).
-Gravel and larger-sized subrounded quartzite clasts comprised between approximately 20% and 30% of the unit, with individual clasts up to eight inches in diameter.
+Highly Weathered Wasatch Formation: This unit was observed in TP-2, TP-3, and TP-4, and was found to be between 2 and 4.5 feet thick.
+The unit consisted of moderate reddish brown to brownish gray, medium-dense to dense, moist, clayey SAND with gravel (SC).
+Gravel and larger-sized subrounded to subangular quartzite clasts comprised between approximately 20% and 60% of the unit, with individual clasts up to 1 foot in diameter.
+The unit was found to increase in red color and density with depth, grading into the less weathered underlying Wasatch Formation unit.

-Wasatch Formation: This unit was found to underlie the colluvium in all three test pits, being more than 15 feet thick and extending to the maximum depth of exploration in all three test pits.
-The unit consisted of weakly consolidated conglomerate bedrock that had been largely disaggregated into a heterogeneous dark reddish brown to moderate reddish brown to pale red, medium-dense to dense, moist to wet mixture of clay, sand, and gravel that collectively classifies as clayey GRAVEL with sand (GC).
-Gravel and larger-sized subrounded quartzite clasts comprised approximately 36% of the unit, with individual clasts up to 2 feet in diameter, with a mode clast size of 3 to 5 inches.
-The unit was observed to contain several subunits, which were not always consistent between the test pits.
+Wasatch Formation: This unit was found in all five test pits, being more than 3.5 feet thick and extending to the maximum depth of exploration in all five test pits.
+The unit consisted of weakly consolidated conglomerate bedrock that had been largely disaggregated into a heterogeneous pale reddish brown to moderate reddish brown, very dense to dense, moist to dry mixture of clay, sand, and gravel that collectively classifies as clayey GRAVEL with sand (GC).
+Gravel and larger-sized subrounded quartzite clasts comprised between approximately 30 and 55% of the unit, with individual clasts up to 9 inches in diameter, with a mode clast size of less than 1 inch.